 You should have at least a second class Honours Degree or equivalent in Biomedical Science or a relevant subject.
 Alternative qualifications will also be considered on a case-by-case basis.
 You are required to provide two references and a full degree transcript with your application.
-International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry

 The contribution of Inflammation and Immune dysfunction to a wide range of diseases, from Arthritis to Cancer to Obesity is becoming increasingly clear.
 The MSc in Immunology and Inflammatory Disease integrates basic, translational and clinical immunology and inflammation biology with cutting edge molecular and cellular techniques to equip students with both a working knowledge of Inflammatory disease together with state of the art research approaches used to study the area.
-This programme is subject to approval.

 - You will receive training in the disciplines of Immunology and Inflammation within an internationally recognized centre of excellence